 Working out alone removes the easy sources of motivation — no instructor counting reps, no group rhythm, no friend waiting in the car park.
 The honest fact is that motivation is unreliable for everyone, solo or not.
 It tends to arrive after you start moving, not before.
 That is the principle behind behavioural activation: action produces the feeling, rather than the feeling producing the action.
+Waiting until you feel like training is a strategy that fails most people most weeks.

 1. Lower the entry price to almost nothing